The Compensation You May Be Eligible For After A Hit and Run Accident in Austin

 If you are ever involved in a hit-and-run accident, you may be unsure of how or even if you may be able to pursue compensation.
 Below, learn more about what you should do in the aftermath of a hit-and-run crash, including what you should do the moments after it happens.

-An Austin car accident lawyer from our firm is ready to help you pursue compensation for your damages.
+An Austin car accident attorney from our firm is ready to help you pursue compensation for your damages.
 Schedule a free consultation today to learn more.

 What Should I Do Right After the Crash?